 - Easement Encroachment Policy

-Patrons will be notified by letter regarding forthcoming elections.
+If it is necessary to have an election for Division 2 or 5 this year, patrons will be notified by letter regarding the election.
 Voter registration cards must be on file with the District prior to an election.
-And don’t forget to vote!

 Election Policy & Procedures